Egyptian mediators hold talks to firm up Israel-Hamas truce - WTMJ

 U.S. Secretary of State Antony Blinken is to meet with Abbas and Israeli leaders when he visits in the coming week.
 Abbas is expected to raise demands that any Gaza reconstruction plans go through the Palestinian Authority to avoid strengthening Hamas.

+Abbas met Saturday with Egyptian mediators, discussing the rebuilding of Gaza and internal Palestinian relations, according to the official Palestinian news agency Wafa.

-Meanwhile, two teams of Egyptian mediators are in Israel and the Palestinian territories to continue talks on firming up a cease-fire deal — and securing a long-term calm, an Egyptian diplomat said Saturday.
+An Egyptian diplomat said Saturday that two teams of mediators are in Israel and the Palestinian territories to continue talks on firming up a cease-fire deal and security long-term calm.

 The diplomat spoke on condition of anonymity to discuss behind-the-scenes deliberations.